travisdoor/bl/docs/master/docs/language.md

 }
 ```

+!!! note
-**hint**: Prefer immutable variables as possible, immutable value can be effectively optimized by
+    Prefer immutable variables as possible, immutable value can be effectively optimized by
     compiler and could be evaluated in compile time in some cases.

 ## Compound expression